yangzqhd/cs207_zheng_yang/coursework.md

   the class to present their solution.

-**Students _must_ push their final solution to the exercises to their private repo by 5:00 PM on the day of the lecture**
+**Students _must_ push their final solution to the exercises to their private repo no later than 24 hours after the end of lecture**

 The teaching staff will grade selected exercises and check for completeness.
 Since the correct solution is presented in class, these are almost free points.
 Please